The best way to spend less on commercial refrigeration

 Install an automated leak detection system.
 Install a refrigerant leak monitoring, notification, and alarm system.
 This will allow you to detect leaks and repair them before they become a major problem.

 - reduce refrigerant expenses

 - increase energy efficiency of refrigeration equipment

 - mitigate the environmental impact of refrigerant leaks

 - If you have door heaters, add controls so they don’t run all the time

 - Add doors to open cases or install night curtains to reduce the energy needed to cool open cases overnight

 - Use an outside air economizer to ease the demand on your compressor

 - If you’re replacing your evaporator fans, consider high-efficiency motors and controls

-- When buying a new compressor, look for energy-efficient discus or scrolling models—both use less energy than standard compressors and can last up to 33% longer
+- Look for energy-efficient models.
+These models use less energy than standard compressors and can last up to 33% longer